aws/s2n-tls/docs/USAGE-GUIDE.md

 Note that the default_tls13 security policy will never support legacy SHA-1 algorithms in TLS1.3, but will support legacy SHA-1 algorithms in CertificateVerify messages if TLS1.2 has been negotiated.

-The following chart maps the security policy version to the supported curves/groups:
+### Chart: Security policy version to supported curves/groups

 |    version     |   secp256r1  |  secp384r1 | x25519 |
 |----------------|--------------|------------|--------|